srobo/kitbook/Shepherding.md

 ## Head Shepherd

-The head shepherd is responsible for managing the shepherds which they may bring in subordinate volunteers.
+The head shepherd is responsible for managing the shepherds which they may bring in as their only subordinate role.

 ## Shepherd